Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

 > The minimum knowledge of your Linux and Unix systems should be LPIC 1 to understand shell scripting.

-> This note is for SysAdmins or DevOps Engineers, so most of the commands of this course run on RedHat-based distributions (RedHat, CentOS), Debian-based distributions (Debian, Ubuntu), openSUSE, and Oracle Linux.
+> This note is for SysAdmins or DevOps Engineers, so most of the commands of this course run on RedHat-based distributions (RedHat, CentOS), Debian-based distributions (Debian, Ubuntu), BSD-based, openSUSE, and Oracle Linux.

 > I used bash as a default shell for these commands.
 You may have some different outputs based on your default shell.